szaguldo-kamaz/wysiwyg-iloc/README.md

 Requires Python 3 and PySimpleGUI (`pip install pysimplegui`).

-Also, you can find more details in the following paper, also if you find this useful and use it in your research, please cite (currently in press):
+Also, you can find more details in the following paper, also if you find this useful and use it in your research, please cite:

-`D. Vincze, M. Niitsuma, "What-You-See-Is-What-You-Get Indoor Localization for Physical Human-Robot Interaction Experiments", in Proc. of the 2022 IEEE/ASME International Conference on Advanced Intelligent Mechatronics (AIM2022), 2022, Sapporo, Japan (in press).`
+`D. Vincze, M. Niitsuma, "What-You-See-Is-What-You-Get Indoor Localization for Physical Human-Robot Interaction Experiments", in Proc. of the 2022 IEEE/ASME International Conference on Advanced Intelligent Mechatronics (AIM2022), 2022, Sapporo, Japan, pp. 909-914.`